swiss/fedlex-jolux/doc/chronology.md

 # Chronology

-The term **chronology** is used to list all legal resources that are relevant for a specific entry in the [Classified Compilation](classified_compilation.md).
+The term **chronology** is used to list all legislative resources that are relevant for a specific entry in the [Classified Compilation](classified_compilation.md).

-There are different mechanisms how legal resources can be relevant for the chronology:
+There are different mechanisms how legislative resources can be relevant for the chronology:

 ## Draft

-In creating a new legal resource, a [jolux:Draft](#Draft) is created.
+In creating a new legislative resource, a [jolux:Draft](#Draft) is created.

 :::{admonition} jolux:Draft
 :class: note
 :name: Draft
-A **jolux:Draft** is used to bundle all the activities and documents during the process of drafting a new legal resource.
+A **jolux:Draft** is used to bundle all the activities and documents during the process of drafting a new legislative resource.
 :::

 The following figure shows the general structure of a [jolux:Draft](#Draft):